hsk81/yeoman-generator-dizmo/README.md

     │   └── en
     │       ├── help.md
     │       └── placeholder-400x275.png
+    ├── LICENSE
     ├── package.json
+    ├── README.md
     └── src
         ├── index.html
         ├── index.js
         ├── lib
         │   └── i18n-*.min.js
         └── style
-            └── style.css
+            └── style.scss

 Let's have a look at each ot the top level files and directories:

-* `LICENCE`: By default an [ISC](http://opensource.org/licenses/ISC) (Internet Software Consortium) license is generated, which is functionally equivalent to the simplified BSD and MIT licenses, but with a simpler language.
-Leave or change this according to your needs.

-* `README.md`: A simple shortened version of this README.md; it is meant to provide a quick overview, and can then be replaced with a project specific content.
+* `.eslintrc.json`: a file which can be used to configure the linting process for JavaScript code: see http://eslint.org/docs/user-guide/configuring for further information.

 * `assets`: A folder containing asset files like images, which can be accessed from within the dizmo using a relative path like `assets/Preview.png`.
 Put any such files (or media) which are not directly related to styling into this folder.
 You can also create sub-folders or any nested directory structure according to your needs.
+On such folder is `assets/locales` where JSON files for translation purposes can be found.

 * `gulp`: A folder containing a build system based on [gulp](http://gulpjs.com/).
 If you are familiar with `gulp`, then you can change the build mechanism according to your needs; otherwise, just use it as it is.